-Marital Agreements: Get a Lawyer’s Help
+Marital Agreements in Texas: Get a Lawyer’s Help

 Premarital and marital property agreements in Texas have a long, complex history steeped in the community property presumption, the state constitution, statutes, and case law.
 Originally, such agreements were disfavored by the Texas courts and traditionally found to be unenforceable.
 However, as a result of amendments to the Texas Constitution, evolving statutes, recent case law, and improved draftsmanship, the marital agreements are generally held to be a valid and enforceable.